KamelAdjei/Configure-DHCP-in-Windows/README.md

 # Configure-DHCP-in-Windows

 ## Objectives:
-1. Locate and configure DHCP in Windows
+1. Locate and configure DHCP in Windows to obtain an IP address and DNS server address automatically

 **Dynamic Host Configuration Protocol, DHCP** is a protocol that automatically assigns IP addresses to devices on a network, which can simplify network management and reduce the likelihood of address conflicts.
-In this exercise, you will learn how to configure a network adapter to obtain an IP address and DNS server address automatically using DHCP.
-By completing this exercise, you will gain a practical understanding of how to configure DHCP in a Windows environment.

 ## Objective 1: Locate and configure DHCP in Windows